 There was a time that I visited r/twitch, I would see more posts of account theft every day.
 It’s so prevalent they had to configure the auto-mod to delete those posts and link appropriate threads with solutions.
 I advise you to secure it with Two-Factor Authentication, and in fact, everything you use that has support for 2FA.

 Yes, it is an inconvenience; but when you take into consideration that you can get paid on these platforms to Live stream, it all becomes clear as to why live streaming is being targeted.
 Two Factor Authentication is a necessity in today’s world.

-In our eyes, It isn’t worth the financial nightmare that can come of it.
+In my eyes, It isn’t worth the financial nightmare that can come of it.
 Horror stories of whole bank accounts burned away as if kindling in a forest fire.
 Just practice good security measures, and rest a little bit easier.

 Also, you’ll want to get a password manager.

 Great!
 Used PC parts are a great way to get amazing deals on Live stream capable pc components if you know what you are looking for.
 I recommend starting your used pc search on overclocker forums.
 Overclockers are a bunch of PC enthusiasts looking to squeeze every inch out of their hardware.
 You know exactly what you are getting, its condition & and can trust them to have a supply of high-end components for cheap as they sell parts to upgrade to the bleeding edge of technology.

 They are a strongly knit community, going back over a decade, and I’ve personally been a part of them since 2011.
 I have traded several PC components with members on that forum over the years and have yet to get anything but what they advertised.

 After that, Check Amazon, eBay, or Craigslist.